jvoisin/snuffleupagus/doc/source/index.rst

 Snuffleupagus
 =============

-Snuffleupagus is a `PHP 7+ <https://secure.php.net/>`_ module designed to drastically raising the cost of attacks against website, by killing entire bug classes, and also providing a powerful virtual-patching system, allowing administrator to fix specific vulnerabilities and audit suspicious behaviours without having to touch the PHP code.
+Snuffleupagus is a `PHP 7+ <https://secure.php.net/>`_ module designed to drastically raise the cost of attacks against website, by killing entire bug classes, and also providing a powerful virtual-patching system, allowing administrator to fix specific vulnerabilities and audit suspicious behaviours without having to touch the PHP code.

 Documentation
 -------------